Baruch Mechaye HaMetim — Blessed is He who revives the dead….

 It means being reborn, maimed by the blows of life,

-but with the opportunity to heal and the responsibility to atone
+but with the opportunity to heal, the responsibility to atone

 and the understanding that this second chance